 I can’t recommend this tool enough.
 I’ve tried them all and it far succeeds tools like LivePlan and BusinessPlanPro.
 And, if you read my post on business plans, we all know that no one reads business plans anymore anyway.

 Wade and I will be collaborating in January with my business plan class to further fine tune the tool and make improvements.
-I’m excited about what this tool can do for my students and again, I have no financial stake in this whatsoever!
+I’m excited about what this tool can do for my students and again.

 If you decide to give it a try, I’d love to hear your feedback via email: firstname.lastname@example.org.